Jahazielvaz/ultimate-api-call-practice/ajax/restful-api-academind-tutorial2/NOTES.md

 #### Execution
 - ACTUAL CODE: const upload = multer({dest: 'uploads/'})

 - HOW IT WORKS: Once you execute multer, you're ready to go, however, you can also add optional configurations, so in this case, we're adding a destination folder called uploads, which will automatically be created  if it doesn't already exist.

 NOTE: Make sure you don't add an absolute path, or it'll try to create the file inside node modules and it'll crash.

+- MIDDLEWARE: Multer can behave as middleware, and comes with some built-in properties such as req.file which allows you access to the file. upload.single('productImage'):
+  * In this example. the upload part is your optional custom created variable which contains the multer execution const upload = multer({mySpecifications: "Here I set some configuration"})
+  * The single() method states that you only want it to parse through one file, and therefore the client can't store multiple of these files in the same request.
+  * the 'productImage' is the key name that I'm assigning it so the client can upload their file using that key name